sourav980/COVID-19-PROBABILITY-DETECTOR/README.md

 ### LOGIN PAGE
---1)User enters his email and password then page is redirected to the Main UI page --2)If the user forgets his password he can click on forgot password page and the page gets redirected to forgot password verification page
+--1)User enters his email and password then page is redirected to the Main UI page --2)If the user forgets his password he can click on forgot password page and the page gets redirected to the forgot password verification page

 #### FORGOT PASSWORD PAGE
  --1)The user must enter the email to recieve the Generated OTP code from python